Heather McWilliams | PT, DPT, MS

 Heather McWilliams, PT, MS graduated cum laude with a B.S. in Biomedical Engineering in 1987 from Texas A&M University.
 She graduated magne cum laude with a M.S. in Physical Therapy in 1990 and a specialization in neurology from Texas Woman’s University.
-She has 30 years experience as a physical therapist working with patients of all ages, from infancy to upper 90’s.
+In 2023, she completed her clinical doctorate in physical therapy.
+She has over 30 years experience as a physical therapist working with patients of all ages, from infancy to upper 90’s.
 She integrates myofascial release and visceral manipulation into every session.

 Heather has experience working with all types of patients ranging from those acutely post surgery, trauma, or accident as well as patients with chronic pain and disability with multiple and complex diagnoses.
 Heather has excellent results treating neck pain, shoulder pain, thoracic pain, back pain, pelvic pain, hip pain, knee pain, and foot/ankle pain.
 She has extensive experience working with both neurologic and orthopedic conditions.
 Heather has helped many competitive athletes excel at their sport.